cfsengineering/CEASIOMpy/CONTRIBUTING.md

 ### CPACS

 CPACS is a Common Parametric Aircraft Configuration Schema.
 It is a data definition for the air transportation system.
 CPACS enables engineers to exchange information between their tools.
+CPACS is the default format to define aircrafts geometry in CEASIOMpy.

 - [CPACS website](www.cpacs.de)
 - [Github repository](https://github.com/DLR-SL/CPACS)